PowerShell/DscResource.Tests/README.md

   tests
 * Added SkipPublisherCheck to Install-Module calls for installing Pester.
   This way it does not conflict with signed Pester module included in Windows.
+  * Fixed bug when SkipPublisherCheck does not exist in older versions of the Install-Module cmdlet.

 ### 0.2.0.0